Picovoice/rhino/binding/nodejs/README.md

 ### Web Browsers

 This binding is for Node.js and **does not work in a browser**.
 Looking to run Rhino in-browser?
-There are npm packages available for [Web](https://www.npmjs.com/package/@picovoice/rhino-web), and dedicated packages for [React](https://www.npmjs.com/package/@picovoice/rhino-react), and [Vue](https://www.npmjs.com/package/@picovoice/rhino-vue).
+There are npm packages available for [Web](https://www.npmjs.com/package/@picovoice/rhino-web), and dedicated package for [React](https://www.npmjs.com/package/@picovoice/rhino-react).

 ## AccessKey